 If that’s not you… try Clearing!
 Clearing begins in July and finishes in September and is essentially when you can apply for a course.
 All applications received after 30 June will automatically be entered into Clearing.
 So you'll need to begin/finish your applications as soon as possible.

-If you’ve not started your application, you can check out our guide in week 6.
+If you’ve not started your application, you can check out our guide to registering with UCAS in week 6.